nowarp/nowarp.github.io/blog/2026-06-27-compiler-testing-part-2.md

 6. **[Conclusion](#conclusion)** — summary and further work

 If you're experienced, here's the whole approach in essence; dive into the interesting parts later:
-> 1. Build a Lean4 eDSL implementing a subset of the target language's semantics
+> 1. Build a Lean4 eDSL implementing a subset of the target language's semantics.
-> 2. Hand-write textbook identities and prove them sound in that semantics — we will consider arithmetic over the 256-bit word ring, linear/poly MBA, some QF_BV, and ad-hoc identities that hit common cryptographic builtins and peephole optimizers
+> 2. Hand-write textbook identities and prove them sound in that semantics — we will consider arithmetic over the 256-bit word ring, linear/poly MBA, some QF_BV, and ad-hoc identities that hit common cryptographic builtins and peephole optimizers.
-> 3. Use the executable semantics to synthesize more sound mutations (bounded, with ad-hoc filters)
+> 3. Use the executable semantics to synthesize more sound mutations (bounded, with ad-hoc filters): generator + bottom-up search + Lean kernel as an oracle — simpler than counterexample-based approaches.
-> 4. Run the fuzzing pipeline, leveraging both differential and metamorphic testing
+> 4. Run the fuzzing pipeline, leveraging both differential and metamorphic testing.

 It is not that hard to build, and — implemented properly — it does find bugs in corner cases that other fuzz-testing tools miss.